Mendivenson/Temporal-Analysis-of-Potato-Pricing/README.md

 ![Potato Price Trend](1%29%20Data/Plots/allSeries.png)

 > In the open data portal, the data is divided by year, but it has been consolidated into a single dataset to create the time series.
 Some filtering was done too to focus on the Corabastos info and just in the potato prices.

-## Roadmap
-- [x] Get the data and select the main time series to work with.
-- [ ] Perform descriptive analysis (Currently in progress).

 ## Authors
 - [Michel Mendivenson Barragán Zabala](mailto:mbarraganz@unal.edu.co)